OpenZeppelin/cairo-contracts/docs/Account.md

 ### `eth_execute`

-This is follows the same conceptions the `execute`, with the variation of verifying that the signature corresponds to a secp256k1 curve
+This follows the same idea as the vanilla version of `execute` with the sole difference that signature verification is on the secp256k1 curve.

 Parameters: